 When we got to the Mosque of Ibn Tulun, the sun was already low in the sky.
 We were the only visitors in its whole perimeter.
 Looking at the mosque and the spiral minaret, I felt I was standing in a Star Wars scene.
 A journey through Cairo is like a virtual time travel, including to the future.

 Penguins are not just cute-looking, goofy-acting animals.
-They lay their eggs on top of the hill to see the first sunshine of early summer.
-They walk down and climb back to the hill every day or every other day, to the sea to find food for their kids.
+They lay their eggs on top of the hill to see the first ray of sunshine of early summer.
+They walk down and climb back to the hill every day or every other day, to the sea to find food for their chicks.
 They are threatened by seals and crashed by waves onto the rocks.
-It's not an easy life that they are living.
+It’s not an easy life that they are living.